 Oregonian/Oregon Live: Simple Sorting With Recipe Box

-Our focus was to not only create an experience that enabled and encouraged readers to search, explore, and share recipes, but also build a database for staff that allowed scalability and maintainability.
-The end result was a more inspiring and searchable application for readers that highlights the Oregonian/OregonLive’s staff curatorial expertise.
-Since launch, they’ve noted a huge increase in traffic, and in their busiest months, the application has freed up their time to give dedicated focus to the content they are best known for.
+Our focus stretched beyond creating an experience that enabled and encouraged readers to search, explore, and share recipes.
+We sought to build a scalable and easy-to-maintain database for OregonLive staff.
+The end result was a more inspiring, expertly curated, and searchable application.
+Since launch, they’ve noted a huge increase in traffic.
+In their busiest months, the revised application has also freed up time to focus on other content.